JBGruber/LexisNexisTools/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.
+There was one NOTE: "Days since last update: 6" (see above for explanation).
-There were two NOTEs on win-builder.r-project.org R-oldrelease, both stating that running examples for lnt_diff() took more than 10s to run (12.32s on 'i386' and 13.68 on 'x64').
+There were two NOTEs on win-builder.r-project.org R-oldrelease, both stating that running examples for lnt_diff() took more than 10s to run (18s on 'i386' and 19s on 'x64').
 On the other test environments this was not the case.